paketo-buildpacks/paketo-website/content/docs/howto/php.md

 {{< /code/copyable >}}

 ### Enable/disable HTTPS Redirect
-The HTTPS redirect feature is enabled by default and can be disabled for the `httpd` and `nginx` server cases by setting the `BP_PHP_ENABLE_HTTPS_REDIRECT` environment variable to `false` at build-time.
+The HTTPS redirect feature is enabled by default in the `nginx` and `httpd` cases.
+It can be disabled for in these cases by setting the `BP_PHP_ENABLE_HTTPS_REDIRECT` environment variable to `false` at build-time.
+When this feature is enabled, the server will redirect HTTP requests to HTTPS.
+Check out server-provided documentation for details on what this entails for each case.

 {{< code/copyable >}}
   pack build my-app --buildpack paketo-buildpacks/php \